beccadax/SQLKit/README.md

-# SQL for Swift
+# SQLKit for Swift

-`SQL` is a SQL client abstraction layer for Swift.
+`SQLKit` is a SQL client abstraction layer for Swift.
 It's designed to permit access to any SQL engine through the same uniform, convenient interface.

 `SQL` 0.0.1 is a very preliminary proof-of-concept release.
 It includes no tests or